 ## Project Introduction

-MCP Client is a Node.js client implementation based on the Model Context Protocol (using Function Calling).
-It allows your application to connect to various MCP servers and interact with these servers through Large Language Models (LLMs).
-MCP (Model Context Protocol) is an open protocol that standardizes how applications provide context to LLMs.
+MCP Client is a Node.js client implementation based on the Model Context Protocol (MCP) that allows your application to connect to various MCP servers and interact with them through large language models (LLMs).
+MCP (Model Context Protocol) is an open protocol for standardizing how applications provide context to LLMs.

 ## Core Features